 - now tap on the title of the bookmark you want to change

 - you will see two cells, one with the title, which is activated for typing, and the other one with the URL; if you want, change the title first

-Alternatively, you can add this link to Safari on your computer and sync the bookmarks to your iPhone/iPad.
+Alternatively, you can drag the following link to Safari’s bookmarks on your computer and then sync the bookmarks to your iPhone/iPad.

-[box] By the way: the same bookmarklet works on your desktop, too, and imports the page currently displayed in your browser into Notebooks for Mac or PC. [/box]
+By the way: the same bookmarklet works on your desktop, too, and imports the page currently displayed in your browser into Notebooks for Mac or PC.